tainacan/tainacan-wiki/dev/creating-metadata-type.md

 ## Wrapping up

 Creating your custom Metadata Type for Tainacan requires following some _naming conventions_ and understanding a bit of the structure existing on the plugin code.
 We here summarized how to [Register](#registering-your-metadata-type), create the [Class](#creating-the-php-class) and the [Custom Vue Components](#creating-vue-web-component) related to it.
 But you can learn a lot more by studying the [source code of some more complex examples](https://github.com/tainacan/tainacan/tree/develop/src/views/admin/components/metadata-types ":ignore").
-Feel free to reach us at the GitHub repo or at the [community mailing list](https://lists.riseup.net/www/subscribe/tainacan ":ignore") :wink:
+Feel free to reach us at the GitHub repo or at the [community forum](https://tainacan.discourse.group ":ignore") :wink:

 > Oh, and BTW.
 Are you ready to also create a [Custom Filter Type](/dev/creating-filters-type) for your new Metadata Type?